-The spike recovery was evaluated by spiking 4 levels of monkey IL-6 into samples (serum matrix).
+The spike recovery was evaluated by spiking 4 levels of human IL-6 into normal human serum.
 Recoveries were determined in 3 independent experiments with 6 replicates each.
-The unspiked sample was used as blank in these experiments.
-The overall mean recovery was 90%.
+The unspiked serum was used as blank in these experiments.
+Average recovery ranged from 77-110% with an overall mean recovery of 90%.